 You might be wondering why you haven’t heard of Memetic Theory before.
-Dawkins coined the term ‘meme’ in 1976, and aside from internet memes (a hijacking of the term), it’s barely discussed in marketing today.
-Dawkins’ status as an outspoken Atheist probably didn’t help, but Memetics says nothing about morality: it’s simply a tool for understanding how ideas – good or bad – spread through the population.
+Dawkins coined the term ‘meme’ in 1976, and aside from the use of internet memes (a hijacking of the term), it’s barely discussed in marketing today.
+Dawkins’ status as an outspoken Atheist probably didn’t help matters, but Memetics says nothing about morality: it’s simply a tool for understanding how ideas – good or bad – spread through the population.
 The prevailing consensus is that the ‘meme’ is a nice metaphor, but one we shouldn’t stretch too far.
 Many consider Memetics is a fascinating and promising pseudoscience, but further research and experimentation is needed.

 Criticism Of Memetic Theory

 Lasting evolutionary change takes about one million years

 Phylogeny of locusts and grasshoppers reveals complex evolution of density-dependent phenotypic plasticity